zelronchain/azure-blockchain-projects/baas-artifacts/linux-ethereum-homg/README.md

-- 9. Select Go-Ethereum-Linux as your artifact
+- 9. Select Go-Ethereum-Homestead as your artifact

 ![](assets/vmArtifacts.png)